jkweber236/FlappyBird/README.md

 - Enhance visual elements, such as better graphics for the character and obstacles
 - Implement levels with increasing difficulty
-- Increase the complexity and add variety to the obstacles
+- Increase the complexity and variety of the obstacles
 - Implement a high-score system and allow it to save to a file
 - Refactor code for better maintability and readability